Don’t just do something. Stand there!

 Reader: “whoa, whoa, whoa, you just said…”

 When the stock market drops, and it drops at least 10% at some point most years, standing there, i.e. doing nothing, may not be the best strategy.

 There are at least two or three moves that could have a positive impact on your finances:

-The first two bullet items will each get a more complete treatment in future posts.
-The third is self-explanatory.
 It’s not uncommon for people to “wait for a dip,” particularly when investing a lump sum.
 Yes, this is market timing.
 No, I don’t condone it.
 But if you’ve been waiting for the “right time” to get in, do so when the market is down.
 It may drop further, but you know you’re getting a discount compared to the recent past, and the market has always bounced back.

-Rebalancing was Step 17 of the 20 Steps to Effective DIY investing.
+Rebalancing was Step 17 of my 20 Steps to Effective DIY investing.
 When your asset allocation gets out of whack as it tends to do in down markets, you can sell recent winners to buy recent losers, restoring your desired asset allocation.
 In essence, rebalancing encourages you to buy low and sell high.
 These are good things.

 What are the take-home messages today?
 “Don’t just do something.
 Stand there!” is pretty good advice, but you can do better than just stand there.
 A better phrase might be “Don’t just do something stupid.
 Stand there and make a few calculated, shrewd moves.”
 That’s not nearly as catchy, is it?

 Also, if you fail to give your nearly-finished maple syrup the attention it deserves, your entire basement will smell like burnt marshmallows for 10 days.
 You don’t want that, trust me.